KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-24-hosting-google-app-engine.md

 ### The `appengine-web.xml` File

 Before we can deploy our web app on Google App Engine, we need to add one more file to our project.
 Create a file named `appengine-web.xml` and put it in the `WEB-INF` directory right next to the `web.xml` file.
 This file tells App Engine about the project, what settings you want to use, stuff like that.
-You can read more about it [here](https://cloud.google.com/appengine/docs/standard/java/config/appref), but for now just save this XML to the file:
+You can read more about it [Google Cloud - AppEngine - Java config docs](https://cloud.google.com/appengine/docs/standard/java/config/appref), but for now just save this XML to the file:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>